Fruits Basket: Manga

-The 136 chapters of Fruits Basket were originally serialized in Japan by Hakusensha in Hana to Yume from July 1998 to November 2006.
-These were collected into 23 tankōbon volumes, released from 19 January 1999 to 19 March 2007.
+The 136 chapters of Fruits Basket were serialized by Hakusensha in Hana to Yume from July 1998 to November 2006.
+These were collected into 23 tankōbon volumes released from 19 January 1999 to 19 March 2007.
 On 4 September 2015, the first two volumes of Fruits Basket: Collector's Edition (愛蔵版 フルーツバスケット, Aizōban Furūtsu Basuketto) were released in Japan under the Hana to Yume Comics Special imprint.
 The 12th and last volume was published on 20 July 2016.

 The series is licensed in English in North America and the United Kingdom by Tokyopop and in Singapore by Chuang Yi.
 The Singapore edition is licensed to be imported to Australia and New Zealand by Madman Entertainment.
 All 23 English-language volumes have been released in North America and Singapore.
 In addition, Tokyopop released a box set containing the first four volumes in October 2007, and started re-releasing earlier volumes in "Ultimate Editions" combining two sequential volumes in a single larger hard-cover volume with new cover art.
-The first Ultimate Edition release met with mixed reviews, however, because they exactly reproduce the first two volumes without correcting changed page numbers or prior errors.
-As of June 2008, six Ultimate Editions have been released, covering the first twelve volumes of the series.
+The first volume met with mixed reviews.
+Six volumes were released.

 After Tokyopop ceased publication, the series was re-licensed by Yen Press, with plans to release it as twelve omnibus editions corresponding Hakusensha's collector's editions.
 Starting in June 2016, Fruits Basket: Collector's Edition was released in English by Yen Press.